 The whole school approach is designed to inform and empower school staff to help all children, including the most vulnerable, and importantly, how to feel supported and nurtured in the process.
+We are able to identify a need and monitor the impact of interventions put in place a t whole class, group and individual level.
 They aim to enable delegates to respond effectively to children and teenagers who have suffered a trauma or have a mental health issue, (literally what to say and who to be).
 The whole school approach is one in which children and teenagers feel deeply respected, valued and very safe.

 Traumatic stress can arise from a variety of sources: bullying at school, neglect, abuse, homelessness in its most serious cases BUT can also be the day-to-day exposure to events such as divorce, loneliness, illness, ineffective communication.
 Also, different people are affected in different ways and two people having exactly the same experience can be affected in different ways.
-In a trauma-informed school, all adults are prepared to recognise and respond to those who have been impacted by traumatic stress.
+In a traumainformed school, all adults are prepared to recognise and respond to those who have been impacted by traumatic stress.
 In addition, children are provided with clear expectations and communication strategies to guide them through stressful situations.
 The goal is to provide all our children, particularly the most vulnerable with tools to cope with life situations and to create an underlying culture of respect and support, which fits with our ethos Learning, Love and Laughter.
 Following initial Trauma Informed Training 2018, non-teaching staff formed a list of non-negotiables for communication and conduct with children and adults at St Breock.
 This was shared with and agreed by teachers and now forms part of our staff induction process.
+Staff have ongoing TIS refresher training for refinement and new members of staff attend full training.